abidkhanse/OO-Design-Pattern/README.md

 > Strategy design pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 > It allows the client chooses the appropriate algorithm at runtime without modifying the client's code.

-and these 3 design patterns are sub divided in following categories
+and these 3 design patterns are subdivided in following categories

 * Behavioral
     - Chain of responsibility